peteli3/cs5220-HW1/readme.md

 ## Manual Compilation of Code

 C which will be extensively used for almost all of our HWs and projects.
-For those needing a introduction or refresh of C, please refer to the C Background section of the [Course Readings Page](http://www.cs.cornell.edu/courses/cs5220/2017fa/readings.html)
+For those needing an introduction or refresh of C, please refer to the C Background section of the [Course Readings Page](http://www.cs.cornell.edu/courses/cs5220/2017fa/readings.html)

 C is a *compiled* language, meaning you use a compiler to translate the C code you've written into an executable program containing machine instructions.
 Python and Matlab are examples of languages that aren't compiled.
 Let's start with compilation basics.
-The GNU C Compiler (**gcc**) is a standard C compiler.
+The GNU C Compiler (**gcc**) is the standard C compiler.
 We have provided code snippet **mystery-valentine.c**.
 Compile the code as follows:

 ```
 gcc -o mystery-valentine mystery-valentine.c